 Lucas, Macyszyn & Dyer began meeting the needs of clients around Tampa Bay in 2000.
 In 20 years, our firm has also grown considerably and has afforded us the ability to represent clients all throughout the Tampa Bay area, Florida and even other states.
 We now have an East Pasco office located in the Windfair Professional Center, just west of the Wesley Chapel Florida Hospital.

 If you’ve suffered injuries in a Wesley Chapel personal injury accident because of another person’s wrongful actions, you should fight back and go after justice and compensation for your injuries.
 Thankfully, Lucas, Macyszyn & Dyer Law Firm can help you take on this fight, providing top-notch legal services to individuals who have suffered personal injuries.
-Partner and auto accident lawyer Martin Macyszyn is available in Wesley Chapel for free consultations in any personal injury case.
+Personal Injury lawyer Hali Marsocci is available in Wesley Chapel for free consultations in any personal injury case.

 About Personal Injury Law